AI21Labs/ai21-python/README.md

 client = AI21Client()

 run_result = client.maestro.runs.create_and_poll(
-  instruction="Who was the Maestro in the movie 'The Maestro'?", tools=[{"type": "web_search"}],
+  messages=[{"role": "user", "content": "Who was the Maestro in the movie 'The Maestro'?"}], tools=[{"type": "web_search"}],
 )
 ```